bparanj/crystal/electronics/book/energy-frequency-vibration/analog-signal.md

-Yes, the real world indeed naturally consists of analog signals.
+The real world naturally consists of analog signals.
 Analog signals vary continuously and can take any value within a given range.
 Examples of analog signals in the natural world include:

 1. Sound Waves:

 Sound is a pressure wave that varies continuously as it moves through air or another medium.

 2. Light Intensity:

 Light from natural sources, like the sun, varies smoothly in intensity and wavelength.

 3. Temperature:

 Temperature changes gradually and can have any value within a range.

 4. Human Voice:

 When we speak, our vocal cords create sound waves that are inherently analog.